-When applicable, the high beam, neutral, and side stand indicators come on when you turn the ignition switch ON and remain on until you select the low beam, shift out of neutral, or raise the side stand.
+When applicable, the high beam and neutral indicators come on when you turn the ignition switch ON and remain on until you select the low beam or shift out of neutral.

 If one of these indicators does not come on when it should, have your Honda dealer check for burned-out bulbs or other problems.